vuejs/docs/src/guide/components/slots.md

 The `<FancyList>` use case we discussed above encapsulates both reusable logic (data fetching, pagination etc.) and visual output, while delegating part of the visual output to the consumer component via scoped slots.

 If we push this concept a bit further, we can come up with components that only encapsulate logic and do not render anything by themselves - visual output is fully delegated to the consumer component with scoped slots.
-We call this type of components **Renderless Components**.
+We call this type of component a **Renderless Component**.

-An exmaple renderless component could be one that encapsulates the logic of tracking the current mouse position:
+An example renderless component could be one that encapsulates the logic of tracking the current mouse position:

 ```vue-html
 <MouseTracker v-slot="{ x, y }">